monikanagalla/monikanagalla/README.md

-- 👋 Hi, I’m @monikanagalla
+## About me
+Hi, I’m Monika, I'm currently pursuing my Masters in Robotics Engineering at Worcester Polytechnic Institute.
+The courses I have pursued so far are Deep Learning, Motion Planning, Robot Dynamics.

+### What interests me
-- 👀 I’m interested in the fields of Autonomous Driving and Software Development.
+I’m interested in the fields of Autonomous Driving and Software Development.
-- 🌱 I’m currently learning Computer Vision and Sensor Fusion for Autonomous Vehicles
-- 💞️ I’m looking to collaborate on Computer Vision projects
+I’m currently learning Computer Vision and Sensor Fusion for Autonomous Vehicles I’m looking to collaborate on Computer Vision projects

+## Portfolio

+If you would like to know more about my projects then surely checkout my portfolio at https://monikanagalla.github.io

+## Contact Info
-- 📫 How to reach me - mnagalla@wpi.edu
+work email - mnagalla@wpi.edu
+personal email - vyshnavinagalla@gmail.com

 <!---
 --->